-Our philosophy for non-employee director compensation is simple: to attract the most highly qualified directors with NON-EMPLOYEE a diverse skillset who will serve as stewards of the Company's long-term prospects and scientific focus.
-With this in mind, our non-employee director compensation program emphasizes equity compensation primarily in the form DIRECTOR of stock options, which reward increases in stock price, over cash fees.
+Our philosophy for non-employee director compensation is simple: to attract the most highly qualified directors with a diverse skillset who will serve as stewards of the Company's long-term prospects and scientific focus.
+With this in mind, our non-employee director compensation program emphasizes equity compensation primarily in the form of stock options, which reward increases in stock price, over cash fees.
 The board of directors believes that this emphasis is consistent with the Company's long-term business orientation and has helped ensure alignment of directors' interests with those of Regeneron shareholders.
-Under the New Compensation Program, we have COMPENSATION introduced value-denominated equity compensation awards (granted in the form of stock options and a relatively PHILOSOPHY small percentage of restricted stock units ("RSUs")), resulting in a nearly 50% year-over-year decrease in the reported grant date fair value of the 2019 non-employee director equity awards, and have increased the annual cash retainer by \$35,000 per non-employee director.
+Under the New Compensation Program, we have introduced value-denominated equity compensation awards (granted in the form of stock options and a relatively small percentage of restricted stock units ("RSUs")), resulting in a nearly 50% year-over-year decrease in the reported grant date fair value of the 2019 non-employee director.
 These features of the New Compensation Program are meant to, among other things, ensure greater stability in reported non-employee director compensation on a year-over-year basis.
 The board of directors believes that the New Compensation Program is consistent with Regeneron's philosophy for non-employee director compensation.

+CASH FEES AND Matching Gift Program

 In 2018, each non-employee director received an annual retainer of \$55,000 and an annual committee retainer of \$10,000 for each standing committee of the Company's board of directors on which the director served.
-In CASH FEES AND addition, each chairperson of each standing committee received an additional annual retainer of \$10,000.
-MATCHING GIFT Compared to cash compensation of non-employee directors in our Peer Group, the 2018 annual retainer for board service was below the 25th percentile and the additional retainers provided to our committee chairpersons were PROGRAM below the median.2 Under the New Compensation Program, each non-employee director receives an annual retainer of \$90,000.
+In addition, each chairperson of each standing committee received an additional annual retainer of \$10,000.
+Compared to cash compensation of non-employee directors in our Peer Group, the 2018 annual retainer for board service was below the 25th percentile and the additional retainers provided to our committee chairpersons were below the median.

+Under the New Compensation Program, each non-employee director receives an annual retainer of \$90,000.
 The annual committee retainer and the additional retainers provided to committee chairpersons remain at \$10,000 (as described above).
 Compared to cash compensation of non-employee directors in our Peer Group, the annual retainer under the New Compensation Program would have been below the 75th percentile if paid in 2018.

 Non-employee directors are reimbursed for their actual expenses incurred in connection with their activities as directors, which included travel, hotel, and food and entertainment expenses.
 In addition, directors are eligible to participate in the Regeneron Matching Gift Program, which is also available to eligible employees.
 Under this program, the Company matches contributions made by directors and employees to eligible tax-exempt organizations up to an annual maximum amount of \$5,000 per director or employee.

-2 Based on information reported by our Peer Group companies in 2018.
-See "Compensation-Related Matters--Our Compensation Processes-Peer Data" below for a list of the Compensation Discussion and Analysiscompanies included in our Peer Group.
+Based on information reported by our Peer Group companies in 2018.
+See "Compensation-Related Matters-Compensation Discussion and Analysis-Our Compensation Processes-Peer Data" below for a list of the companies included in our Peer Group.

-ANNUAL EQUITY AWARDS

-The Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan
+ANNUAL EQUITY The Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan